Rethinking Jailbreak Detection of Large Vision Language Models with Representational Contrastive Scoring: Detailed Related Work

-\paragraph{Representation Engineering.} Recent work has demonstrated that LLM intermediate representations encode rich semantic information about input intent and safety \citep{zou2023representation, tian2025representation, arditi2024refusal, zhou2024alignment, li2025revisiting, xu2025utilizing, lin2024towards, du2024vlmguard, xu2024uncovering}.
-Activation patching \citep{wu2024mitigating, zhang2023towards, chen2024finding} and representational steering \citep{panickssery2023steering, he2025towards} show that specific layers or neurons correlate with harmful content generation, with several studies examining the interactions between alignment and safety-critical neurons~\citep{wei2024assessing, zhou2025neurel} or layers~\citep{zhao2024defending, zhao2025understanding}.
-While several works empirically demonstrate that benign and malicious prompts are separable in intermediate layer representations~\citep{zhou2024alignment, he2024jailbreaklens, du2024vlmguard}, these studies are limited in scope—typically evaluating single attack patterns on small-scale datasets with minimal diversity in benign samples.
+\paragraph{Representation Engineering.} Recent work has demonstrated that LLM intermediate representations encode rich semantic information about input intent and safety \citep{zou2023representation, arditi2024refusal, zhou2024alignment, li2025revisiting, lin2024towards, du2024vlmguard, xu2024uncovering}.
+Researchers have applied this principle to hallucination detection and mitigation \cite{liu2024reducing, wu2025sharp, li2025hidden, su2025activation}, uncertainty quantification \cite{tang2026shifting,xue2026reason}, personality trait evaluation \cite{ma2026stable}, fact tracking \cite{zhang2025trendfact}, and model editing \cite{zhang2024adversarial, kong2024aligning}, among others.
+Activation patching \citep{wu2024mitigating, zhang2023towards} shows that specific layers or neurons correlate with harmful content generation, with several studies examining the interactions between alignment and safety-critical neurons \citep{wei2024assessing, zhou2025neurel} or layers \citep{zhao2024defending, zhao2025understanding}.
+While several works empirically demonstrate that benign and malicious prompts are separable in intermediate layer representations \citep{zhou2024alignment,he2024jailbreaklens,du2024vlmguard,qian2025hsf}, these studies are limited in scope—typically evaluating single attack patterns on small-scale datasets with minimal diversity in benign samples.
+Meanwhile, recent concurrent work \cite{wang2025false} suggests that probing-based classifiers may rely on superficial linguistic patterns and trigger words, potentially leading to a ``false sense of security'' when facing significant distribution shifts.
 Moreover, existing representation-based detection work predominantly focuses on text-only LLMs, overlooking the unique challenges posed by multimodal inputs in LVLMs.
 Our work builds on these insights by extracting features from safety-critical layers (cf.~\cref{sec:layer_selection} and \cref{app:layer_selection}) and modeling their distributional geometry for jailbreak detection; however, it critically extends prior efforts through: (i) comprehensive evaluation across diverse attack strategies and benign datasets spanning both text-only and multimodal inputs (cf.~\cref{sec:dataset}), (ii) an explicit focus on LVLMs, which must handle both modalities seamlessly, and (iii) deployment-oriented evaluation protocols that reflect realistic distribution shifts when encountering unseen datasets.
-We also show in~\cref{sec:further_analysis} that our methods are highly adaptable to unseen, more challenging datasets~\citep{ren2024llms}.
+We also show in~\cref{sec:further_analysis} that our methods are highly adaptable to unseen, more challenging datasets \citep{ren2024llms}.